pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 ##Debugger

-There is a new Debugger: it has a real UI-independent model.
-The new debugger as a first Spec based UI and we can expect in the future to see more advanced features.
+Pharo3 includes a new Debugger: it has a real UI-independent model The new debugger as a first Spec based UI and we can expect in the future to see more advanced features.

 The old debugger was mixing the view and the model.
 It was complex and hard to understand and extend.
-Andrei Chis from the SCG (Bern) implemented a complete clean and nice new debugger model that be independently scripted.
-On top of this model, a new UI similar to the old has been rewritten.
+Andrei Chis from SCG (University of Bern) implemented a complete clean new debugger model that can be scripted.
+On top of this model, a new UI similar to the old has been implemented.
 Special thanks to Andrei Chis

 # CommandLine

-The new commandline handling has been enhanced.
+The commandline handling has been enhanced.

 ```
 ./pharo Pharo.image URL --install